 Washington, DC 20016-8001

-You may also ask your school official to use their university email account to send us electronic copies of your official documents as PDF attachments to email@example.com.
+You may also ask your school official to use their university email account to send us electronic copies of your official documents as PDF attachments to firstname.lastname@example.org.
+There is no need to mail hard copies if you choose this electronic option.

 If you have any questions, please contact International Admissions at email@example.com.